anjanrms/sahan.github.io/_posts/2014-02-15-dabbling-in-elasticsearch-part-2-with-nodejs.md

 ![Visualizing ES Results](/images/elasticnode.png "Visualizing ES Results")

 <br>
 I hope these two posts have peaked your interest in ElasticSearch.
-For more information head over to [elasticsearch.org/resources](http://www.elasticsearch.org/resources) or checkout the [MEAP chapters](http://www.manning.com/hinman) for ES In Action.
+The complete source is available [here](https://github.com/sahan/sahan.github.io/tree/master/resources/elasticnode) for browsing, or you can download it as a ZIP archive [here](https://github.com/sahan/sahan.github.io/raw/master/downloads/elasticnode-0.0.1.zip).
+For more information head over to [elasticsearch.org/resources](http://www.elasticsearch.org/resources).
 You might also be interesting in reading the [case studies](http://www.elasticsearch.org/case-studies) to see how ES is being used by some famous companies.